KonstantinDjairo/suckless_dictpopup/README.md

 # suckless_dictpopup

-This is a very lightweight program to show a popup with the translation of the selected text.
-It uses [sdcv](https://github.com/Dushistov/sdcv) for the dictionary lookup and a slightly modified version of [herbe](https://github.com/dudik/herbe) to display the popup.
+This is a very lightweight program to show a popup with the dictionary entry of the selected text.
+It uses [sdcv](https://github.com/Dushistov/sdcv) for the dictionary lookup and optionally, a slightly modified version of [herbe](https://github.com/dudik/herbe) to display the popup.

 ![image](https://files.catbox.moe/dx3hf5.png)

 ## Dependencies
-most of them might be already installed.
+notice that most of them might be already installed, they are:

 sselp , sdcv, perl

+### Currently tested on:
+- Gnu/Linux
+- FreeBSD

 ## Setup